p1xxxel/ctf-writeups/2021/RITSEC/Robots/README.md

 Visiting the second url, gives us a **Not Found** Error.

-Putting the last portion of the url i.e. `UlN7UjBib3RzX2FyM19iNGR9` in cyberchef, it turns out it was a Base64 encoded string and we get the flag :
+Putting the last portion of the url i.e. `UlN7UjBib3RzX2FyM19iNGR9` in cyberchef, it turns out it was a Base64 encoded string and we get the flag:

 `RS{R0bots_ar3_b4d}`